Looking to reduce customer effort? Do these three things first

 Without some objective way to understand where effort is coming from, you’ll be at a loss of how to fix it.
 Without an objective way to understand where effort is coming from, you’ll be at a loss of how to fix it.
 What ends up happening without measurement is that leaders focus on “squeaky wheel” issues, which may not happen often enough to warrant focused energy and investment.
 Meanwhile, the squeaky wheels are causing high effort for customers.

-So how do we measure customer effort?
+So how do we measure and reduce customer effort?

-When we first wrote about the idea of customer effort in 2010 in the HBR article “Stop Trying to Delight Your Customers,” we introduced the Customer Effort Score.
+When we first wrote about the idea of working to reduce customer effort in 2010 in the HBR article “Stop Trying to Delight Your Customers,” we introduced the Customer Effort Score.
 CES was a simple question designed for use in a post-call survey.
 We found this question was a great way to understand the level of effort a customer experienced in the service channel.

 Later, in the book, we released an updated version of the question, which we dubbed Customer Effort Score 2.0.
 To this day, many organizations around the world rely on CES as a “disloyalty detector.”
 CES enables companies to spot high-effort moments in the experience, at-risk customers and size effort-reduction opportunities.